QuizMasterInc/QuizMaster/README.md

 </center>

 <p align="center">
 Our capstone project that allows users to take quizzes on a variety of different topics.
-Quiz topics range from mathematics to history.
 </p>

-##

 ## Development Team (Team Fun)
 <h4>